 6.3 Late Payment

-6.4 Appealing Tickets
+6.4 Appealing Citations

 The Parking Appeals Committee has been delegated the authority to review and make the determinations on all appeals.
 Appeals must be filed within 10 calendar days of the citation issue date; if an appeal is not filed by the deadline the vehicle owner waives the right to appeal.
 All appeals must be submitted online via the Parking Services website.